From a simple idea to a thriving community

 After many meetings, site visits, searching, and discussions, Rockford Pickleball entered into an agreement with WMSC to build pickleball courts at the Meijer Complex on 10 Mile Road.
 This decision secured the future of Rockford Pickleball and with the support of WMSC made this a viable goal.
 Mike Guswiler, President of WMSC, was a huge supporter of Rockford Pickleball and advocate for this being added to the Meijer Complex.

 The inaugural Harvest Smash pickleball tournament, organized by the New Growth Project and Rockford Pickleball Club, took place at Grand Rapids Racquet and Fitness on a Sunday.
-With a robust participation of 183 players across Men’s, Women’s, and Mixed doubles categories, the event showcased the growing enthusiasm for pickleball.
-Notably, the tournament had a dual purpose, as the proceeds generated were directed towards fostering job opportunities at New Growth Project and the construction of pickleball courts at Meijer Sports Complex for the Rockford Pickleball Club.
-Beyond the competition, the Harvest Smash served as a platform for community engagement, sportsmanship, and contributing to meaningful initiatives.
+With a robust participation of 183 players across Men's, Women's, and Mixed doubles categories, the event showcased the growing enthusiasm for pickleball.
+The proceeds generated were directed towards fostering job opportunities at New Growth Project and the construction of pickleball courts at Meijer Sports Complex.